Anti-Chilean sentiment: Peru

+Outside from South America

 Outside of South America during the California Gold Rush, Chileans experienced a high degree of anti-Chilean sentiment by United States miners.
 Chilean businesses and mine workers were usually harassed and at times violently attacked.

 Anti-Chilean terminology

-In Argentina the word Chipotle is the degrading term for Chileans, instead of Chileno which is the correct word for Chilean.
+In Argentina the word Chilote is the degrading term for Chileans, instead of Chileno which is the correct word for Chilean.
 Normally a Chilote is an inhabitant of the Archipelago of Chiloé (part of Chile) and so Chileans do not feel it is an insult, but it is rather as ignorance from Argentinians since in Argentina, the word has been picked up to describe any Chilean.
 But they really feel insulted when Argentines refer to them as traitor, mainly for a widespread feeling of betrayal that they felt while Chile offered support to United Kingdom during the Falklands War in 1982.

 In Peru and Bolivia, the word roto ("tattered") is used to refer disdainfully to Chileans.
 The term roto was first applied to Spanish conquerors in Chile, who were badly dressed and preferred military strength over intellect.
 In modern usage, roto is an offensive term used to disparage the ill-mannered mentally-broken people or those whom the speaker wishes to associate with the ill-mannered.

 Rotos chilenos and Chilenos rotos later applied to "broken and impoverished" lower classes (generally peasants).
 The terms were first applied to Chileans during the War of the Confederation; specifically, Chilean soldiers received the name from Peruvian soldiers.
 The term later became used by Chileans themselves in praise of the conscript soldiers of the Pacific War era, to indicate determination despite adversity.